Scaling study of diffusion in dynamic crowded spaces: Results in

 We describe the motion of the particle over time with a time-dependent diffusion coefficient,

-This definition is similar to that of \cite{Bauer2010}, with one key difference: because some particles are trapped under obstacles at any given moment and therefore not moving, time must be rescaled by the proportion of particles that are free, or $\phi=\ee^{-\pi\nhat}$ in $d=2$ from the Poisson result \footnote{Equivalently, $\phi = e^{-2\nhat}$ in $d=1$ and $\phi = e^{-\frac{4}{3}\pi\nhat}$ in $d=3$, reflecting the equations for the volumes of 1-balls and 3-balls respectively.}.
-A similar argument was made in~\cite{Novak2011,*Novak2011b}.
+This definition is similar to that of \cite{Bauer2010}, with one key difference: because some particles are trapped under obstacles at any given moment and therefore not moving, time must be rescaled by the proportion of particles that are free, or $\phi=\ee^{-\pi\nhat}$ in $d=2$ \footnote{Equivalently, $\phi = e^{-2\nhat}$ in $d=1$ and $\phi = e^{-\frac{4}{3}\pi\nhat}$ in $d=3$.}.
+A similar argument was made in~\cite{Novak2011,Novak2011b}.
 This allows us to recover $D(t)\approx \Dp$ for very small $t$, and also allows our results to approach the proper values in the limit of $\Dobs\to0$.
-Figure~\ref{dt} displays the evolution of $D(t)$ over time for simulations at $\nhat\approx\nhatc$ (similar plots in the sub- and supercritical regime are included in Appendix~\ref{subsup}).
+Figure~\ref{dt} displays the evolution of $D(t)$ over time for simulations at $\nhat\approx\nhatc$ (similar plots in the sub- and supercritical regime are included in~\ref{subsup}).
 We are interested in the asymptotic value $\Deff = \lim_{t\to\infty}D(t)$, which, as discussed above, can be reached for any \nhat.